dario-passos/DeepLearning_for_VIS-NIR_Spectra/README.md

 <br>

+### Zhang, X. 2019  - DeepSpectra model

+In this notebook I implement the DeepSpectra model by Xiaolei Zhang and collaborator from 2019 [paper here](https://doi.org/10.1016/j.aca.2019.01.002).
+For validation purposes I attempt to reproduce the authors' original results using the corn dataset (corn.mat, downloaded from Eigenvector website).
+DeepSpectra was one of the first attempts to create an optimized architecture for NIR spectral analysis and is by far the most cited deep learning model in the field.
+The original code was not made available by the authors so I decided to implement it myself.
+The model is implemented in Tensorflow.keras 2.9 and the notebook contains all the details about the model architecture, training and validation.
+The notebook contains several notes about the differences between the original implementation and this one (due to the advances in the software packages) and a couple of extra experiments for comparison purposes.
+As always you are free to use the code and adapt it to your own work and experiments.
+Check the .ipynb notebook for details [DeepSpectra2019/DeepSpectra_model.ipynb](/notebooks/DeepSpectra2019/DeepSpectra_model.ipynb).

 ## TUTORIALS and PUBLICATIONS

 ### SVM hyperparameters optimization, Kaneko and Funatsu 2015

 In this notebook I'll show one way of performing hyperparameter optimization for Support Vector Machines (with rbf kernel) models when applied to regression problems.
 From experience I can say that the method works relatively well (depending on the data set of course) when compared to classical grid search and random grid search methods.